grantr/cloudwatch_poller/Presentation.md

 Splitting pollers is relatively easy, but shrinking is more difficult because it needs to be recursive.

 Pollers could detect whether their children are leaf nodes and only shrink in that case.
-This could be triggered by especially fast polling times.
+This could be triggered by summing the polling times of children and comparing them to a minimum time.

 # Sharding
 If a single process just isn't keeping up, sharding could help scale.